 Cakewalk WebVR development with A-Frame

-In this workshop, audience will learn to use various concepts & APIs of A-Frame and will be able to create interactive and immersive Virtual Reality experiences on the web.
-This workshop will also cover how different is A-Frame from any other similar frameworks like ReactVR.
-I will also introduce how one can get involved with the A-Frame community to contribute in its development.
+Ram is going to talk about easily building VR website using A-Frame, an open-source framework by Mozilla for creating VR experiences which works on all platforms.
+In this live coding talk, you will learn to use various concepts & APIs of A-Frame through various demos and live VR scene creations.
+This will help you create interactive and immersive VR experiences on the web.
+This will also cover how different is A-Frame from other similar frameworks like ReactVR.

 - What is Virtual Reality (Introduction to VR & similar terms, and why is this winning our hearts)

 - How one can build VR experiences today (Different options available to build VR experiences + Demos)

 - How is WebVR making a difference (Introduction to WebVR and its initia specs + Demo)

 - Introduction to A-Frame (How A-Frame out throughs all other options to build WebVR scenes today. + Demos)